rio-sanjuan/home-school/Topic Notes/Machine Learning/Deep Learning/Activation Functions.md

 2. **tanh**: Zero-centered and often better than sigmoid, but still suffers from vanishing gradients
 3. **ReLU**: Most popular due to efficiency, though it suffers form the "dying ReLU" problem
 4. **Leaky ReLU**: Addresses dying ReLU problem by allowing small negative slope
-5. **PReLU**: Allows the negative slope to be learning, potentially improving performance
+5. **PReLU**: Allows the negative slope to be learned, potentially improving performance
 6. **ELU**: Smooth activation function that avoids some of ReLU's drawbacks, but it is computationally expensive
 7. **Softmax**: Used for multi-class classification tasks
 8. **Swish**: A newer (2016) activation function that is smooth and can outperform ReLU in certain cases